ReasonCore AI Data partner

 Arbitrarily scalable

-Programmatic generation from a multi-year driving log archive.
-This sample is 10; full runs produce thousands.
+Programmatic generation, with explicit human annotation, and expert-in-the-loop review, from a multi-year driving log archive.
+This run is 100; full runs produce thousands.

 Diagnostic granularity